Hypolimnas misippus

 Hypolimnas misippus, the Danaid eggfly, mimic, or diadem, is a widespread species of nymphalid butterfly.
 It is well known for polymorphism and mimicry.
 Males are in a singular form, appearing blackish with distinctive white spots that are fringed in blue.
 However, females show multiple forms that include male-like forms while others closely resemble the toxic butterflies Danaus chrysippus and Danaus plexippus.

 Distribution

 They are found across Africa, Asia, and Australia.
 In the Americas, they are found in the West Indies, with strays in Central and North America.

-It is widely distributed across the Indian Ocean islands, including Seychelles, and has been recorded on multiple islands such as Mahé, Praslin, Aldabra and Cousine.
+It is widely distributed across the Indian Ocean islands, including Maldives,Seychelles, and has recorded on multiple islands such as Mahé, Praslin, Aldabra and Cousine.

 Description

 The adults are on wing during late summer, between March and April.
 The wing periods are associated with rainfall patterns, as peak abundances occur shortly after rainfall.
 They are rarely seen during dry weathers.
 This correlation is due food plants growth rates and suitable conditions for larval growth.